This microbiome test shows how

 How to prepare for the test?

 You don’t have to change your diet.
-Keep eating the way you normally do - this will allow us to get an accurate picture of your
+Moreover, keep eating the way you normally do.
+This will allow us to get an accurate picture of your

-“normal” microbiome as well as provide recommendations on how to improve or maintain it.
+“normal” microbiome and provide recommendations on improving or maintaining it.

 It would help if you only collected a stool sample in the absence of gastrointestinal symptoms.
 If you have been taking antibiotics or a short course of NSAIDs or have undergone surgery, wait at least 3 months before taking the Atlas Microbiome Test.
 If the medication taken is a part of your everyday life, you will be able to provide a sample as it will be based on your most typical microbiome.